 An incomplete or grade of "I" may be given to a student when a minimal number of course assignments have not been completed due to unavoidable and legitimate circumstances.
-Students have one semester to finish any work necessary to complete the course within the allotted amount of time or it will result in a failing grade ("F").
+An agreed period of time (no later than the following semester) will be determined by the faculty in which the student must finish any work necessary to complete the course or it will result in a failing grade ("F").
 The Incomplete Grade Verification Form must identify the reason for the incomplete grade and outstanding assignment(s).
 The instructor, student and department chairperson must sign the form.
 The instructor must submit the completed form to the Office of Academic Advising and Registration at the time of grading.
 Once the required work is completed, the instructor must complete the Grade Change Form and submit it to the Academic Advising and Registration Office.
 The final assigned grade will be calculated into the student's cumulative GPA and SAP.